tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 <details>
 <summary>How it's used:</summary><br>

 Before we tokenize, we apply regex.
 This gives us clean token data.
-Let's apply regex to our sentence sentence: *The Mandalorian has rescued baby Yoda.
-I do not care if he is not the real Yoda.
-I am still calling him that.*
+Let's apply regex to the following sentence: *"Dylan and Eli love playing video games.
+They have lots of favorites."*

 First we import the `re` python module, and compile with the pattern we are searching for.
 In this case we are searching for any character that is not a letter.
 The `^` symbol indicates *not*. `A-Z` and `a-z` indicate any upper or lower case letter, and the empty `space` at the end indicates a `space`.
 When we compile using `^A-Za-Z `, we are looking for any character that is not an upper or lower case letter, or a space.
 We then use `.sub` to substitute something new in the place of any matches.
 In the example below we are substituting `''` for any matches, which results in the deletion of that character: